picmi/help/docs/business/article/checking-application-configuration.md

 If any fields show in the Passed column **Not found** and the Source column has **Integration**, PICMI cannot find where that required value should come from.

+The most likely cause is a duplicate workflow question.
+The question may exist, but the active workflow or integration mapping may be referencing a different question with the same name.

-For example, with PayHero, KiwiSaver fields usually need to come from workflow questions fields.
+For example, with PayHero, KiwiSaver fields usually need to come from workflow question fields.
 If those questions are missing, removed, or not mapped, the integration cannot pass Check Configuration.

 To fix this:

 1. Check the opportunity has the correct workflow
 2. Check the workflow includes the required questions or information fields from the Title column
+3. Check whether there are duplicate questions with the same name
-3. Check the integration mapping points to those fields
+4. Check the integration mapping points to the question used by the workflow, not another duplicate
-4. If the integration should not be used for this opportunity, turn it off or remove that integration setting
+5. If the integration should not be used for this opportunity, turn it off or remove that integration setting

 Save the changes and run **Check Configuration** again

+See [Managing Duplicate Questions](../workflows/managing-duplicate-questions.md) for more detail.

 ::: prompt
 A field can pass even if the applicant has not answered it yet.
 Check Configuration is checking that the field has a